chrisgrieser/obsidian-quadro/README.md

   of a paragraph.
 Coding of individual words is not supported.
 - Due to the nature of Markdown markup, assigning multiple codes to **partially overlapping paragraph segments** is not supported.
-This restriction only applies to partial overlaps, assigning multiple codes to the same paragraph or segment works, of course.
+This restriction only applies to _partial overlaps_, assigning multiple codes to the same paragraph or segment works, of course.

 ## Usage